 Of all the signs that you’re a serial monogamist, this is probably the most obvious.
 Whether it’s a 5-week fling or a 3-year love, you’re never without a boyfriend.

-“I’m a senior in college, and I have been single for probably a total of a month of my dating life,” says Ally*, a senior at the University of Illinois.
+“I’m a senior in college, and I have been single for probably a total of a month of my dating life,” says Ally*, a student from the University of Illinois.
 “I know it’s weird, but I love having a boyfriend.
 I am really uncomfortable being single.”

 While some college “relationships” are loosely defined, serial monogamists’ relationships are not.
 Regardless of all the other things going on in your life, you want a commitment.
 “It’s a distraction from the real issues that need to be addressed,” says Stephan.